solo-io/solo-cop/blogs/workspaces/README.md

 Service Isolation is a great way to set sane security defaults when it relates to service access.
 If enabled, service isolation will allow communication between services within a given workspace and deny all others.
 It will also extend to allow access from workspaces that import the Workspace to make things easy.

-However if you would like to employ full Zero Trust architecture its recommended to disable this feature and manage service access using Gloo Mesh AccessPolicies
+However if you would like to employ full Zero Trust architecture it is recommended to disable this feature and manage service access using Gloo Mesh AccessPolicies

 * **Enable service isolation** - sets up a walled garden of access around the apis-team workspace as well as allows access from the web-team applications